 The Paris Pass also gives you a few benefits beyond saving money that you might want to consider.

 First, the pass lets you skip many of the lines so that alone can save you a lot of precious time — especially at popular attractions during the busy season.
-I know I’d rather not wait in line for an hour or two every day.

 Second, the pass lets you choose how much time you spend at an attraction without feeling like you’re not “getting your money’s worth.”
-For example, if you’re just interested in a few paintings at a museum you can pop in for a short visit and then leave to go visit another museum.
+For example, if you’re just interested in a few paintings at a museum you can pop in for a short visit and then leave to visit another museum.
 Or if you’re simply not feeling a museum, you can leave and not feel like you need to spend a few hours there because you paid full price to visit.

 Crunching Numbers With Example Four-Day Itinerary

 Let’s crunch some numbers and run through a sample itinerary to see if the Paris Pass is worth the price.
-I’ve based this example on the four-day Paris Pass—which is €169 or €42/day.
+I’ve based this example on the four-day Paris Pass—which is €254 or €64/day.

 I also tried to focus on the best activities that the Paris Pass offers so I left out the “fluff” that the Paris Pass throws in to inflate the value of the pass.